AutonomousDroneDevelopers/autonomousdronedevelopers.github.io/_posts/2017-12-02-braai-tongs.md

 %}

 ## Summary
-These braai tongs were designed to be ergonomic and durable - but also very fancy ones, with LED illumination and detachable extensions for cleaning and storing.
+These braai tongs are designed to be ergonomic and durable - but also very fancy ones, with LED illumination and detachable extensions for cleaning and storing.

 ## Assembly drawing
 {%